houen/www.houen.net/_pages/work-guide.md

     - Never, ever place engineering in the same room as sales
 - Provide phone booth boxes
 - To rewrite the code from scratch or not?
+- No big changes deployed on a Friday